Pololops/Pololops/README.md

 In 2021, I begin a retraining by following an intensive 6-month training at O'Clock and at the end of the course, I obtain the Level V Professional Title of Web and Mobile Web Developer.

-Today, I am a Junior Fullstack Developer and I would like to share with you my technical skills and my artistic qualities.
+Today, I am a Junior Fullstack Developer and I continue to learn and train myself on new technologies.

 <br/>